18 Insanely Effective Coupon Campaigns You Must Try

 Make sure to assign unique codes to chosen customer profiles and allow redemptions only for the codes’ owners.

 Seasonal campaigns are a fantastic tool to plan your promotional calendar.
-Pre-planned marketing efforts let you delight your customers with refined and original promotions throughout the year.
+Pre-planned marketing efforts let you delight customers with creative promotions throughout the year.
 You can use public holidays or more private celebrations to captivate your customers.
 By focusing on customer-centric occasions like birthdays or anniversaries, you show your customers how much you appreciate them.

 Send a 25% coupon code wrapped in an email with birthday wishes, available only on customer’s favorite product categories.

-Base the value of incentive of customer lifetime value and offer better deals to the most loyal customers.
+Base the coupon value on the customer lifetime value and offer better deals to the most loyal customers.
 Make the codes redeemable only once per customer to prevent fraud attempts.

 If a customer left a positive review on a specific site, send a 15$ coupon code for the next order.